json-schema-org/community/docs/deprecation-plan.md

 1. **Determine if you need an exception process**.
 Some features may require extended migration periods to allow customers extended time to fully adopt a new solution.

-2. **Craft the message & build the internal enablement document**.
+2. **Craft the message and build the internal enablement document**.
 This document should include frequently asked questions, timelines, and any other relevant information.
 The best approach here is to publish a blog post.

 3. **Share the message internally**.
 The best Slack channel for this announcement is #announcements.
 We will link a github announcement containing:
   - Why we’re deprecating the feature.